and the earth is flat.

 Hirneise for potential cancer therapies.
 He had time

 and money - "a unique combination not granted to many

 The quest ultimately led to the foundation of Menschen

-"People Against Cancer'" founded by
+"People Against Cancer'" founded by Frank Weavel, who

-in London.
-Menschen gegen Krebs now publishes a newsletter, organises
+gegen Krebs now publishes a newsletter, organises

 lectures, workshops and conference and also offers

 assistance by telephone and advice via e-mail.
 You can

 become a member and take advantage of these services

 for a small fee.
 Hirneise levies no additional charges

 A Corrupt System.

 There appears to be a great need among cancer patients

 for independent information, which is lacking in the

 medical world.
-Hirneise: "Most
+Hirneise: "Most doctors are good

-help their patients.
 But … they’re working in a bad system.
 After all, from

 whom does the doctor get his information?
 Firstly,

 from university professors.
 And how do you become a

 establishment.
 By repeating what everyone has already

 said.
 There is no other way of becoming a professor in

 the scientific community.
 Then every doctor regularly

 attends conferences in his area of expertise.
 I

 that wasn’t sponsored by the pharmaceutical industry.

 And then there are magazines and trade journals.

-They’re full of advertisements from the pharmaceutical industry.
-And
+They’re full of advertisements from the pharmaceutical

-these magazines.
+of who owns these magazines.
 There is only one

 possible conclusion: within conventional medicine

 independence is a thing of the past."